 In 2006 Fassaert graduated at the Dutch Film Academy with the critically acclaimed short documentary Doel leeft, a film about a small Flemish village threatened with demolition.

 Since his graduation Fassaert made several short documentaries, including L’homme et la forêt, and researched and developed a scenario for a feature length documentary titled Sons of the Sun.
 In the meantime Fassaert stayed closely connected to Doel and it’s last residents, and decided to continue the story that started with his graduation film.
-In 2011, after five years of shooting and editing, he completed his debut feature length documentary De engel van Doel (An angel in Doel).
-De Engel van Doel had it's world premiere at the Berlin International Film Festival where it received an honorary mention from the jury.
-Since the Berlinale the film has been screened on more than forty festivals worldwide and received several (international) awards.
+In 2011 he completed his debut feature length documentary De engel van Doel (An angel in Doel).
+The film premiered at the Berlin International Film Festival where it received an honorary mention from the jury and has subsequently been screened on more than forty festivals worldwide where it received several (international) awards.